Tech center joins top collegiate seniors for annual Final Four event in hometown of San Antonio

 Three-star prospect who rated the 10th-best overall prospect in the state of Texas according to Texashoops.com, and the 19th-best center in the nation ...
 An all-state choice his last three years at Alamo Heights High School for coach Andrew Brewer, and was named the defensive MVP in his school's district all three years ...
 Averaged 16.3 points and 10.0 rebounds in 26 games as a senior before suffering a knee injury (the Mules went on to post a 28-5 record and reached the state playoffs) ...
 Averaged 14.6 points, 10.6 rebounds and 4.6 blocks per game as a junior, helping Alamo Heights advance to the class AAAA regional finals and a 32-4 final record ...
 In 104 career varsity games, averaged 14.6 points, 9.5 rebounds and 5.0 blocks per game while hitting 71 percent of his shots from the floor ...
 Holds school records for blocks and rebounds in a season and blocks in a career ...
 Also played AAU ball for the South Texas Spurs, which sent three players to Division I schools ...
 Played one year of football as a tight end/defensive end ...
 National Honor Society member and honor roll student.

 Full name is Benjamin William Lammers ...
 Born November 12, 1995 in Houston, Texas ...
 Son of Chris and Linda Lammers ...
 Has an older brother and an older sister ...
 Father played football at Texas A&M (1982-84) ...
 Brother Nick played soccer at Colorado College (2009-13), and sister Allie is on academic scholarship to Texas A&M ...
 Enjoys studying World Wars I and II, fishing and video games ...
 Involved in the Young Men's Service League for four years in high school ...
-Pursuing a degree in mechanical engineering.
+Pursuing a degree in mechanical engineering and will complete his course work in the fall of 2018.